ansonuser/ansonwang/content/post/tree_models.md

 The test accuracy is 0.98.
 The ensemble trees elevate the accuracy.

 However, the algorithms have been introduced so far don't really learn efficiently.
 They try to find the best fit in each step but not take feedback in terms of how wrong they are.
-To introduce the concept, we will see how models can learn from mistakes in the following sections.
-They might not overpower than previous methods and they work quite will in most of cases.
+To introduce this concept, we will see how models can learn from mistakes in the following sections.
+They might not overpower than previous methods but they work quite well in most of cases.

 ## AdaBoost